Skip to content

 Prerequisites

-• Sanctions + AML screening engine with daily list updates from OFAC, UK FCO, EU Restrictive Measures, UN Security Council Consolidated List: Bottomline Cyber-Crime, Refinitiv World-Check, Dow Jones Risk Centre, LexisNexis Bridger, or in-house with daily list pull
+• Sanctions and AML screening engine with daily list updates from OFAC, UK FCO, EU Restrictive Measures, UN Security Council Consolidated List: Bottomline Cyber-Crime, Refinitiv World-Check, Dow Jones Risk Centre, LexisNexis Bridger, or in-house with daily list pull

-• WORM-compliant archive for PCAOB AS 1215 (7 years), SEC 17a-4 (6 years), FinCEN BSA (5 years), OFAC (5 years), UK MLR 2017 (5 years), EU AMLD 2024 (5 years): Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock
+• A WORM-compliant archive that satisfies the longest applicable retention rule (7 years for PCAOB AS 1215 issuer audits, 5 years for FinCEN BSA, OFAC and EU AML records): Amazon S3 Object Lock, Azure Blob Immutable Storage or Google Cloud Storage Bucket Lock

 Infrastructure Contribution